What Is a Fractional UX Designer? Why Companies Are Hiring One?

 If your product needs a sharper UX without a full-time hire, I’m available as a fractional UX designer.

-and let’s figure out if it’s a good fit.
+and figure out if it’s a good fit.

 Prince Pal - AI Agentic Product Designer